 The Company holds financial assets at FVOCI.
 The fair value of investments in I-Mart and EIB has been determined based on the net asset approach.
-The assets are carried at nil as of December 31, 2022 and 2021.
+Provided with allowance, the assets are carried at nil as of December 31, 2023 and 2022.